tillkahlbrock/serverless-workshop-web-go/content/lab6/_index.md

 - Can tell how long your function needed to start (cold vs. warm)
 - Can tell how long your function needed to persist and fetch data from DynamoDB

+**Why is this important?**

+Implementing a Serverless architecture means connecting a lot of different services together.
+All this services can fail in certain situations and introduce errors into your system.
+In order to gain the necessary insights into the behaviour and performance of your application, you will learn how to facilitate AWS' tracing service X-RAY.

 ## Tracing with AWS X-Ray

 [AWS X-Ray](https://aws.amazon.com/xray/features/) allows us to do distributed tracing in a way that we can trace